Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

 Instructions

 - Remove from oven.
-Add the baby potatoes, and dutch baby carrots.
+Add the baby potatoes and Dutch baby carrots.

 Notes